Last Updated on April 3, 2022 by Rei Garnet

 Young rabbits or bunnies that are less than 12 weeks old should not be given any asparagus.
 Young rabbits need to focus on eating alfalfa hay.

-When you’re planning on giving your bunnies asparagus for the first time, make sure that you give it to your bunnies slowly so that their gut flora has time to adjust to a new food.
+When you’re planning on giving your bunnies asparagus for the first time, make sure that you give it to them slowly.
+Doing so would give their gut flora time to adjust to the new food.

 Pregnant or lactating rabbits

-Pregnant rabbits should focus on getting the most efficient food they can eat so that their babies could properly develop.
+Pregnant rabbits should focus on getting the most efficient food they can eat so that their babies can properly develop.

 When can rabbits start eating asparagus?